amur123/BlazorProjectApp1/README.md

 See below for more information and instructions please.
 * For best performance use Mozilla Firefox browser.
 * App URL: https://localhost:7222/
+* Use DB Browser to see BlazorProjectApp.db data.

 ___